 This course continues to address articulation difficulties and unwanted regionalisms that impede the actor’s versatility.
 Dialect work will be covered, starting with Standard British speech, moving into a London Dialect (formerly called Cockney) and finishing with Irish and Jamaican dialects.

 Physical character work is addressed in this course through rigorous movement techniques.
 The actor learns how to make adjustments within the techniques to maintain healthy use when a character’s physical issues must be present.
 The actor will push the limits of their physical boundaries in order to build the stamina and strength necessary for specificity of character.
 In other words, the actor studies how to play a tense character and remain a relaxed actor.

 The purpose of this course is to present advanced Design and Technical theatre students with challenges akin to those they will face as young professionals.
 The focus will be on students facing design and technical challenges they have not had the opportunity to engage with in their practical course work through unrealized “paper” projects, and to move students to design in at least one area that is not their primary area of interest.
 This course will aim to both increase a student’s depth of knowledge while increasing the breadth of their experience within the Design/Technology concentration in the BFA curriculum.

 This course is designed to prepare students for the professional world of acting – encompassing theatre, film, and television.
 Students will gain an understanding of the business of acting as well as learn how to promote and market oneself as a business.
 Students will select and rehearse scenes, monologues and/or songs for a final professional showcase.

-A continuation of THEA 3415, concentrating on the theory and mechanics of traditional playwriting as well as the processes and skills of playwriting as a profession.
+This course concentrates on the theory and mechanics of traditional play-writing as well as its processes and skills as a profession.
 Students will experience the writing, development and rehearsed reading of performance works.